 - Home /

 - Internal Injuries & Damages Claims

 Internal bleeding injuries are common in serious Arizona auto accidents.
-Not only do internal injuries cause excruciating pain for victims, the treatment of these types of injuries can become costly.
-When your internal injuries were caused by the actions or negligence of another person, we dont believe that you should have to pay for their carelessness.
+Not only do internal injuries cause excruciating pain for victims, but the treatment of these types of injuries can also become costly.
+When your internal injuries were caused by the actions or negligence of another person, we do not believe that you should have to pay for their carelessness.
 At Phillips Law Group, we work tirelessly on behalf of Phoenix injury victims.

 To begin exploring your legal options after suffering internal injuries, simply complete the Free Case Review form to the right.

 Causes of Internal Bleeding Injuries

 Internal injuries are almost always caused by some sort of impact on the body.
 Surprisingly, however, varying amounts of force can result in internal injuries.